MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 As clients roam onto the internet, they communicate with the CMG in the East US Azure region.
 The CMG forwards this communication through both of the CMG connection points.

-#### Example 2: hierarchy with site-specific CMG
+#### Example 2: hierarchy

 Fourth Coffee has a central administration site in an on-premises datacenter at their headquarters in Seattle.
 One primary site is in the same datacenter, and the other primary site is in their main European office in Paris.

 - On the central administration site, they create a CMG service in the West US Azure region.
+They scale the number of VMs for the expected load of roaming clients in the entire hierarchy.
-- On the Seattle-based primary site, they create a CMG connection point linked to the West US CMG.
+- On the Seattle-based primary site, they create a CMG connection point linked to the single CMG.
-- On the Paris-based primary site, they create a CMG connection point linked to the West US CMG.
+- On the Paris-based primary site, they create a CMG connection point linked to the single CMG.

 As clients roam onto the internet, they communicate with the CMG in the West US Azure region.
-The CMG forwards this communication to the Seattle-based CMG connection point.
+The CMG forwards this communication to the CMG connection point in the client's assigned primary site.

+> [!TIP]
+> You don't need to deploy multiple CMG instances for the purposes of geolocation.
+The Configuration Manager client is mostly unaffected by the slightly latency that occurs with the cloud service, even when geographically distant.

 ## Requirements